solodev/aws/pages/solodev-cms-lite.md

 ## How to Launch Solodev CMS
 Getting to the Solodev Launchpad is easy.
 In just a few short steps, you'll be lifting off on AWS.
 <b>1.
 Choose your subscription model:</b> Solodev is a professionally managed, enterprise-class Content Management System (CMS).
-Before launching one of our products, you'll first need to subscribe to Solodev via <a href="https://aws.amazon.com/marketplace/pp/B01LXZKO21?qid=1534773581495&sr=0-1&ref_=srh_res_product_title">AWS Marketplace</a> or fill out the Enterprise Activation Form on our website.
-You can also call 1-800-859-7656 for enterprise pricing, and we can activate your account for you.
+Before launching one of our products, you'll first need to subscribe to Solodev via <a href="https://aws.amazon.com/marketplace/pp/B01LXZKO21?qid=1534773581495&sr=0-1&ref_=srh_res_product_title">AWS Marketplace</a> or fill out the <a href="#">Enterprise Activation Form</a> on our website.
+You can also call <a href="1.800.859.7656">1-800-859-7656</a> for enterprise pricing, and we can activate your account for you.
 Click one of the buttons below to begin:
 <table>
 	<tr>
 		<td width="50%"><a href="pages/solodev-cms-lite.md"><img src="images/Solodev_Git_Diagram_Lite.png" /></a></td>